Review · Other Supplements

 Is The Migraine And Headache Program a scam?

-No. It's a real digital guide you download after purchase, sold by an established publisher (Blue Heron Health News) through ClickBank, and the 60-day refund is honored at the platform level.
-The fair criticism isn't that it's fake — it's that the marketing oversells what a set of exercises and dietary tips can do.
+No. It's a real digital guide that you receive after purchase, and the 60-day refund is honored through ClickBank.
+The issue isn't that it's fake — it's that the marketing overstates what a set of exercises and dietary tips can do for chronic migraine.